Samuel Ersson: International play

-At the junior level, Ersson has represented Sweden at the 2019 IIHF World Junior Championships.
+At the junior level, Ersson represented Sweden at the 2019 World Junior Championships.
+He went 3–1–0 with a 2.23 GAA and a save percentage of .922.

-He was part of the Swedish roster at the 2021 IIHF World Championship, but did not see any playing time.
-Ersson again represented Sweden at the 2024 IIHF World Championship, where he won a bronze medal as part of a tandem with Filip Gustavsson.
+He was part of the Swedish roster at the 2021 World Championship, but did not see any playing time.
+Ersson again represented Sweden at the 2024 World Championship, where he won a bronze medal as part of a tandem with Filip Gustavsson.

-He was named to the Swedish 4 Nations Face-Off roster, replacing New Jersey Devils goaltender Jacob Markstrom.
-Ersson started in one game at the tournament, a 2–1 victory over the USA team, where he made 32 saves against 33 shots.
+He was named to the Swedish 4 Nations Face-Off roster, replacing New Jersey Devils goaltender Jacob Markström.
+Ersson started in one game at the tournament, a 2–1 victory over the United States, where he made 32 saves against 33 shots.